EA Dojo

-Why US-German Tax Work Creates EA Demand
+Why US-Germany Cross-Border Tax Work Creates Demand for Enrolled Agents

-Last reviewed: July 9, 2026.
-This article reflects current IRS rules and EA exam requirements as of this date.
+Last reviewed: August 3, 2026.
+This article reflects current IRS rules and 2026 tax-year figures as of this date.

 What Makes German Returns Different

-1. German tax rates are high — the FTC usually wins.
+1. German tax rates are high. the FTC usually wins.
 Germany's top income tax rate is 45% plus 5.5% solidarity surcharge on the tax liability, for an effective top rate of 47.475%.
 Church tax adds another 8-9% of income tax in some states.
 This almost always exceeds the US tax rate on the same income, making the Foreign Tax Credit the better election over the FEIE.
 A preparer who defaults to the FEIE for a German resident is costing the client money and wasting foreign tax credits that could be carried forward.

-2. German pension contributions are deductible — on both sides.
+2. German pension contributions are deductible. on both sides.
 Mandatory contributions to the German statutory pension (Rentenversicherung) are deductible in Germany.
 The US-Germany treaty Article 18 provides rules for pension contributions and distributions.
 The treaty creates a framework where German social security contributions may reduce US taxable income, but the mechanics depend on whether the individual is self-employed or employed and whether the contributions are mandatory or voluntary.

 3. The Riester and Rürup pensions create US reporting.
 These subsidized German private pensions (Riester-Rente, Rürup-Rente) receive government allowances.
 From a US perspective, they may be foreign grantor trusts requiring Forms 3520 and 3520-A. The government subsidy may be US-taxable income.
 Most Americans in Germany don't report these plans because their German tax advisor doesn't know US rules.